Table of Contents

 - Curses 2D graph generator.
 Plots single variable functions and their derivatives.

-More can be found on Sourcehut, GitHub and my Git server.
+More on Sourcehut, GitHub and my Git server.
 Plan 9 code is also mirrored on Shithub.

 Other Open Source